Chilled Water Buffer Tank Sizing

 • Compact design, ideal for compact spaces or remote areas for point of use such as a sink or shower that require instant hot water.

-• These multipoint electric water heaters can be used in commercial water heating settings, such as offices, restaurants,student accommodation and hotels, as well as larger households.
+• These wall mounted multipoint electric water heaters can be used in commercial water heating settings, such as offices, restaurants,student accommodation and hotels, as well as larger households.

 Key features to consider for instantaneous electric water heating